 Don't place your expectations too high.
 You will not change the world.
 But you will make a difference.
 You will not achieve everything.
 But you will achieve something.

-The CBA and your host organization overseas will give you all the backup and support you need, but the initiative is at all times YOURS!
+The CBA and your host organization overseas will give you all the backup and support you need, but the initiative is at all times yours.

 Interviews, preparations, briefings, reporting and follow-up activities

 Interviews are done by telephone conference call.
 The final selection of applicants is made subsequently after following up with references, and then the matching process to placements takes place, interns are put in touch with their overseas host supervisors to begin developing their projects, and applying for necessary visas and other requirements.
-The idea is to complete all the necessary formalities, and do the preliminary research and work necessary to enable the intern to "hit the ground running" on arrival at the placement.
-Interns must develop a work plan, which must be agreed by the placement supervisor and by the CBA's program director, before the intern leaves.
+The idea is to complete all the required formalities, and do the preliminary research and work necessary to enable the intern to "hit the ground running" on arrival at the placement.
+Interns must develop a work plan, which must be agreed by the placement supervisor and by the CBA's program manager, before the intern leaves.

 Interns are required to do an interim and a final report.
-The reports are sent to the CBA program coordinator, the interim report early in the internship, with the final report being due at the conclusion of the program.
+The reports are sent to the CBA program manager, the interim report early in the internship, with the final report being due at the conclusion of the program.
 You will be given more information on the reporting requirements on acceptance to the program.

 Financing and holidays